 Although you may be required to go to counseling, the courts will not cover the cost unless it is proven that both parents are having financial hardships.
 If there are no hardships, the cost will be split evenly among the parents.
 Court-ordered counseling in San Diego is mandatory, and you could face penalties if you skip classes, such as being held in contempt of court and ordered to pay a fine.
 You cannot modify the duration of your counseling unless it is absolutely necessary, and this also must be proven to the family court judge.

-If you are struggling to create a healthy relationship with your ex-spouse, or you have already been ordered to seek counseling, give Mattis Law, A.P.C., a call at (858) 328-4400 to go over your child custody options.
-We will work tirelessly to assist you in doing what’s best for your children and restoring a happy environment for them going forward.
+If you are struggling to create a healthy relationship with your ex-spouse, or you have already been ordered to seek counseling, give Mattis Law, A.P.C. a call at (858) 328-4400 to go over your child custody options.
+We will work tirelessly to assist you in doing what is best for your children and restoring a happy environment for them going forward.